-I continued my specialisation in yoga for women’s health with training in pregnancy and post natal yoga with the pregnancy specialists Yoga Mama.
+I continued my specialisation in yoga for women’s health with training in pregnancy, post natal and fertility yoga with the pregnancy specialists Yoga Mama.
 Many thanks to the wonderful Cheryl Lathey and her great team in Putney.

-I am continuing to train and finding a wonderful synthesis between yoga therapeutics and my psychology background.
+I am continuing to train and finding a wonderful synthesis between yoga therapeutics and my psychology and social anthropology academic background.
 I love being part of the team at Edinburgh Community Yoga and particularly enjoy outreach teaching.

 Other significant trainings and CPD include:

 Trauma sensitive yoga (short courses) with David Emerson and with Heather Mason (Minded Institute)

 Warriors At Ease program for military veterans